-Sometimes he had long talks with my father over a glass of alcohol.
+Sometimes he had long talks with my father over a glass of wine.
 Once he commented animatedly on the situation, referring to an article in the newspaper Asahi Shimbun.

-When my father went fishing, he followed him to the riverside, carrying a pot stuffed with peppered bean paste, and caught fish, gutted them and ate them with him.
+When my father went fishing, he followed him to the riverside, carrying a pot stuffed with peppered bean paste, and caught fish and gutted them.
 He frequented our home for about three years, and one year he joined us in celebrating Harvest Moon Day.

-Father was many times taken to the Namsa Timber Mill by him, which was 50 miles away, and there he taught and rallied the workers around an anti-Japanese organization.
+Father was many times taken to the Namsa Timber Mill by him, which was 50 miles away, and there he taught and rallied the workers around the anti-Japanese organizations.
 The teachers of Rajuk Primary School, too, were given guidance by my father.
 One year-I am not sure which year it was-the school went on strike, which caused a great sensation.

 Phophyong chapel was one place my father frequented in those days.
-It had no spire tipped with a cross but was an ordinary tileroofed house.
+It had no spire tipped with a cross but was an ordinary tile-roofed house.
 The only difference that marked it out from other houses was that the whole of the house was a single room without partitions.

-After father's arrival in Badaogou the chapel was used as a place for teaching people and as a rendezvous for revolutionaries in the homeland.
-Whenever a service was held he went over to Phophyong and conducted anti-Japanese information work.
+After father's arrival in Badaogou the chapel was used as a place for teaching people and as a rendezvous for revolutionaries.
+Whenever a service was held he went over to Phophyong and conducted anti-Japanese propaganda.
 At times he taught them to sing songs, accompanying them on the organ.